Rafik Guitane: Estoril

 On 31 January 2023, Guitane returned to Portugal and joined Estoril on loan until the end of the 2022–23 season.

 On 23 July 2023, Estoril announced the permanent signing of Guitane for an undisclosed fee.
 The midfielder signed a three-year contract and was handed the club's number 10 shirt.
 He was an important starter during the 2023-24 season as the club finished 13th in the league and reached the 2024 Taça da Liga final losing on penalties to Braga.

 On 31 August 2024, Braga signed Guitane on a season loan with an option to make the transfer permanent for a €5 million fee.
 However, due to lack of game time he would return to Estoril on 1 January 2025.
 He would play once again for the club 4 days later coming on as a substitute in the second-half against Estrela da Amadora making an assist for the final goal in a 4–2 away win.

-Personal life
+International career

 Guitane was born in France to an Algerian father and a Moroccan mother.
 He is eligible to play for the France, Algeria or Morocco national teams having previously represented France at youth international level.
+He was called up to the Algeria national team for the 2025 FIFA Arab Cup.